aforemny/elm-mdc/README.md

 </body>
 ```

 The first three CSS files are provided by Google.
-The fourth CSS file
+The fourth CSS file is
-is provided by this library and contains the MDC CSS.
+provided by this library and contains the MDC CSS.

 Put the JavaScript in the body.
-The first JavasSript file,
+The first JavasSript file, `elm-mdc.js`, is
-`elm-mdc.js`, is provided by this library.
-The second JavaScript file,
+provided by this library.
+The second JavaScript file, called `elm.js` here, is
-called `elm-app.js` here, is your compiled Elm application.
+your compiled Elm application.

+Make sure that the file `elm-mdc.js` is correctly served by your web server, as
+otherwise this library will *behave unexpectedly*.
+See below for instructions
+on how to build `elm-mdc.js` as well as `material-components-web.css`.

 ## Install